johans-work/berserk/README.md

 ## phase 2: multiplication

 Layers multiply key count.
-So even with a 40% keyboard, 3 layers already gives you 120%, with minimum finger travel.
+A 40% keyboard with 3 layers already gives you 120%, with no finger travel.

 - [ ] We adopt a numpad layout on the left side of layer1 to allow all numbers to be accessible by the left hand.